 One of the most distinct facts about such relationships is that common-law unions are based on a single tenet: 12 months of continuously living together.
 However, establishing the common-law relationship can be challenging to show and may necessitate extensive evidence.

-These are the documents typically used to show common-law partnerships:
+Documents typically used to show common-law partnerships:

 - To prove that you are in a common-law relationship, you must fill out Form IMM 5532.

 - For statutory declarations, use form IMM 5409.

 - Based on the history of the relationship, one or both spouses may need to be required to give a legal statement stating that any prior marriages or relationships have ended.

 - As long as the address is similar, you can utilize the ownership of shared residential property paperwork or lease agreements bearing both spouses’ names.

 - One can also use utility bills, such as electricity, internet, or gas bills, as long they have both spouses’ names and are addressed to a similar address.

 - These documents can be used if the partners have relevant insurance policies, driver’s licenses, or other personal identification documents that reflect the joint residency.

 When should someone apply for a work permit?